flokoe/bash-hackers-wiki/docs/scripting/bashbehaviour.md

 [**Bash starts in `sh` compatiblity mode when:**]{.underline}

 -   the base filename in `argv[0]` is `sh` (:!: NB: `/bin/sh` may be
-    linked to `/bin/bash`, but that doesn\'t mean it acts like `/bin/bash` :!:)
+    linked to `/bin/bash`, but that doesn't mean it acts like `/bin/bash` :!:)

 ### POSIX mode